MS Westerdam: COVID-19 pandemic

 On 13 February, the ship was allowed to dock in Sihanoukville, Cambodia.
 On 15 February, Malaysia reported that an 83-year-old US citizen who disembarked Westerdam and flew into Malaysia on 14 February had tested positive for COVID-19.
 In a second test, requested both by the Holland America Line and Cambodian authorities, the woman tested positive again.
 Despite these findings, Cambodian Prime Minister Hun Sen visited the ship, discouraged use of masks, and encouraged the passengers to tour the city, sparking concerns that another spoke was being added to the contagion network.

 On 19 February, the last 233 passengers of the Westerdam cruise were cleared to disembark after all tests to determine the infection of COVID-19 in the 781 passengers of Westerdam gave negative results; the 747 crew members remain on board pending a final decision from the owner Holland America Line.

 It is thought that about 650 of the guests on board the ship were from the US, 270 from Canada, 130 from the UK, 100 from the Netherlands, 50 from Germany and several passengers from Australia.
 The crew consisted largely of Indonesians and Filipinos.

+2021–present

+In February 2026, the ship was affected by a norovirus outbreak during a cruise from Yokohama, Japan to Hong Kong.
+The Centre for Health Protection temporarily quarantined the ship in Hong Kong before allowing it to proceed.